TULiberalArts/Center-on-Regional-Politics/pages/board-of-fellows.md

 - The Honorable Mary Jo Daley-	Member, Pennsylvania House of Representatives
 - The Honorable Gene DiGirolamo-	Member, Pennsylvania House of Representatives
 - The Honorable Maria P. Donatucci-	Member, Pennsylvania House of Representatives
-- The Honorable Robert W. Godshall-	Member, Pennsylvania House of Representatives
 - The Honorable Tim Hennessey-	Member, Pennsylvania House of Representatives
 - The Honorable Stephen Kinsey-	Member, Pennsylvania House of Representatives
-- The Honorable Harry Lewis, Jr.-	Member, Pennsylvania House of Representatives
 - The Honorable James R. Roebuck, Jr.-	Member, Pennsylvania House of Representatives
+- The Honorable Brian Sims- Member, Pennsylvania House of Representatives

 ___